hubiquitus/hubiquitus-client-js/README.md

 ```

 In all cases, `channel` is a string with the name that identifies the node.

+Note: a list of all available operations is defined in [Functions](https://github.com/hubiquitus/hubiquitusjs/wiki/Functions)

 ## Options
 An `hOptions` object can be sent to the connect function as the last argument.